The Road – haunting but great

 Het laatste verhaal vertelt over de Genji, de roman waarvan wordt aangenomen dat hij de oudste is in de Japanse taal.
 Een betoverend boek, begrijp ik van Nooteboom, voor op het lijstje.

-The Naval Base – Rob Hornstra
+The Naval Base by Rob Hornstra

 Joachim Schmid – Photoworks 1982-2007